The Undead Halloween Special

-During a boar hunt, three kings were among the host, these were their host.
+During a boar hunt, three kings were among the host.
 They then got lost in the woods as a mist fell upon them and it fell dark.
 The three kings were greatly frightened, and the first one wanted to take cover and rest until the darkness passed.

 Then, as they went forward, they came upon a meadow that was bright and full of flowers.
 Then three figures came forth from a bush ahead of them - limbs skinny and frail, with their innards pouring from their stomachs and without lips.

 The three dead kings stand before them and declare that they are the “earthly fathers” of the three living kings - whether this means they are the kings’ literal fathers or simply ancestors is unclear.
-The first dead king declare that these kings have sinned against them- they have not honored the dead kings, and neither do they rule justly.
+The first dead king declares that these kings have sinned against them -- they have not honored the dead kings, and neither do they rule justly.

 The second dead king declares that though the three kings look fair and have wealth now, they too shall become like the three dead kings if they do not repent, honor Christ, and cast aside their fleshly desires.

 The final king declares that he was once a great king but one who lived in sin, and now he is cursed with the two others to wander around the countryside as a corpse, with no one to honor him.
 He warns the three living kings that this will be their fate as well should they fail to repent from their greedy, sinful ways.